parksb/simpesys/examples/homepage/docs/features/metadata.md

 - `createdAt`: Timestamp when the document was first created.
 - `updatedAt`: Timestamp when the document was last modified.
+- `contentHash`: Hash of the document content.
+- `previousContentHash`: The `contentHash` value of the previous version.
+- `previousUpdatedAt`: The `updatedAt` value of the previous version.

 Metadata is stored in a JSON file at the project root and synchronized with filesystem timestamps during initialization.